The mother in the high-profile case of a missing Florida toddler is back in custody and appeared in court Saturday on new check fraud charges.

 "They are not searching for anyone," Baez said.
 "They are disingenuous."

-Padilla had hoped Anthony's release from jail would lead to information on the child's whereabouts, he told FOXNews.com.
+Padilla had hoped her release from jail would lead to information on the child's whereabouts, he told FOXNews.com.

 But Anthony "never said a word to me" about Caylee, he said.
-His uncle Leonard Padilla has claimed Anthony refused to talk about her little girl while she was home.
+His uncle Leonard Padilla has claimed that Anthony refused to talk about her little girl while she home.

 Caylee was 2 years old when she disappeared on or about June 16, though police did not learn that the girl was missing until about a month later.
-Her third birthday was Aug.
-9.
+Police arrested Anthony on charges of child neglect and lying to authorities.
+She has not been charged in her daughter's disappearance, and no suspects have been identified.
+Anthony has pleaded not guilty to the charges.